 What is an Appraisal?
-A Vancouver Real Estate Definition
+A Guide to Real Estate Valuations in Vancouver

 With this in mind, I brought in a mortgage expert, Chad Watts a mortgage broker to talk to us about real estate appraisals.